hamza-024/CPP-Safe/docs/implementation.md

 ```

 ### How It Works
-- The macro uses C++ fold expressions (`...`) to handle multiple arguments.
+- The `print` macro uses a helper function (`format`) to concatenate variadic arguments.
-- Outputs are compatible with standard I/O streams.
+- Outputs are sent to `std::cout` and automatically terminated with a newline.

 ---

 ## Functions

 ### Implementation
-- Function definitions are abstracted using macros for a modern syntax.
-- The `func` macro aligns with C++’s type inference and return type declaration.
+- Simplifies function declarations and returns using macros.

 ```cpp
 #define func auto